MNhat168/sport-zone/src/modules/bookings/BookingFieldAPI.md

 **Data Structure Changes:**

-- Booking entity now includes `date`, `pricingSnapshot`, and `selectedAmenities`
+- Booking entity now includes `date`, `pricingSnapshot`, `selectedAmenities`, and `payment` reference
+- Payment information is stored in separate Payment entities with numeric PaymentMethod enum (1-9)
 - `numSlots` is computed based on Field `slotDuration` and time range
 - Pricing is captured at booking time for consistency
-- Legacy endpoints are maintained for backward compatibility
+- Legacy endpoints have been removed for cleaner architecture

+**Payment System:**

+- Payment methods are stored as numeric enums for better performance
+- Each booking creates a corresponding Payment entity for tracking
+- Payment status can be updated independently from booking status
+- Supports transaction IDs for external payment gateway integration

 **Error Handling:**